CodingEinhornDeu/CodingEinhornDeu/README.md

 <br/><br/>
 <h2>🌱 I'm currently reading ...</h2>
   <p>Eloquent JavaScript - Marijn Haverbeke </p>
+  You can reach me: https://www.linkedin.com/in/zeynep-alpaslan/ ⚡ Fun fact:loves unicorns!
 <!--
 **CodingEinhornDeu/CodingEinhornDeu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.